Arizona food manager license and insurance requirements

 Linkedin

-Who needs a food manager license in Arizona?
+Who needs Arizona food manager certification?

 In Arizona, no state law requires restaurants and food service businesses to have a certified food manager on staff.